semimod/openvaf-website/content/privacy-policy/_index.md

 ## Third Parties

 This website is hosted on github pages and therefore delivered by the GitHub CDN.
-You can read the GitHub privacy policy [here]
+You can read the GitHub privacy policy [here](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

 ## Contact us